aneesh-joshi/aneesh-joshi.github.io/_posts/2018-06-12-learning-similarities-part-1.markdown

 <center>the table shows the results of my evaluation script.</center>

 <h3>Week 4:</h3>
-After studying the table, we agreed to implement the drmm_tks model since it gave a good score with acceptable memory and training time trade offs.
-After building and training the model, I have managed to get results close to those of MatchZoo.
-The remaining time will now be spent tuning the model, adding more models and presenting an easy interface to use.
+Currently, I have built and trained the drmm_tks model which scores a results close to those of MatchZoo.
+The remaining time will now be spent tuning the model parameters, adding more models and presenting an easy interface to use.
+Hopefully, I will be able to add evaluations on more datasets.

 <h3>My Thoughts and Conclusion:</h3>
 <p>The last few weeks have been intense!
 It has been up and down with me getting stuck on some parts and then having a sudden breakthrough.
 The project is definitely interesting and could be very useful for people who work in this space.
 I just hope I am able to keep an acceptable pace and do it justice.
 I look forward to the next few weeks!</p>